Sialitech/label-siali/docs/source/guide/storedata.md

 ### Create connection on startup

-Run the following command to launch Label Studio, configure the connection to your PostgreSQL database, scan for existing tasks, and load them into the app for labeling for a specific project.
+Run the following command to launch Siali Label, configure the connection to your PostgreSQL database, scan for existing tasks, and load them into the app for labeling for a specific project.

 ```bash
 label-studio start my_project --init -db postgresql
 ```

-You must set the following environment variables to connect Label Studio to PostgreSQL:
+You must set the following environment variables to connect Siali Label to PostgreSQL:

 ```
 DJANGO_DB=default